-They are a leading textile recycling company, takes great pride in its contribution to protecting the global environment by keeping waste fiber from being incinerated or dumped in landfills.
-The company’s recycled cotton, for example, requires no land, no water for irrigation, no fertilizers and no pesticides.
+They are a leading textile recycling company, that takes great pride in its contribution to protecting the global environment by keeping waste fiber from being incinerated or dumped in landfills.
+The company’s recycled cotton, for example, requires no land, no water for irrigation, no fertilizers, and no pesticides.
 Such environmental benefits are only possible because there’s a healthy market for recycled fiber and the company can make money capturing and re-purposing it.

 At one of the company’s production facilities, daily output had fallen to 85% of their targeted pounds per day.
 As a result, labor costs per pound and the associated fixed cost allocation had risen to unsustainable levels.
-Internal analysis of the loss drivers identified downtime due to lack of materials at the bailing presses, unplanned downtime because of mechanical issues, and labor shortages as the primary drivers of the erosion.
+Internal analysis of the loss drivers identified downtime due to a lack of materials at the bailing presses, unplanned downtime because of mechanical issues, and labor shortages as the primary drivers of the erosion.

 Pareto of Reasons for Downtime

 Challenge: Daily production down by 15% causing labor costs per pound and fixed costs absorbed to reach unacceptable levels.
 The organization was struggling with equipment breakdowns and production issues.

 Following an in-depth diagnostic assessment, TBM worked with managers and employees to implement a rapid improvement plan that would have both a near- and long-term impact on the company’s profitability.
 In this case study we present some of the production and management changes, which had an immediate financial impact that we helped implement and sustain.

 Solution: Make significant improvements in equipment maintenance skills and capacity, establish a more effective daily management system and make strategic hires in engineering, plant and maintenance management capabilities.